LibrariesHacked/schema-librarydata/docs/dataset-template.md

 #### Problem title

 A description of a problem that can occur, from our discussions.
-It could be a technical issue (size of dataset), a
+It could be a technical issue (size of dataset), a training issue, common data problem, etc.

 ### How the data is updated

 ---

 We aren't covering this in detail at this stage, but this can be a short indication of what happens when the data is updated.
-For example, the data may be added to (e.g. issues), or updated and replaced (e.g. libraries/mobile libraries).
+For example, the data may be added to each time it is published (e.g. loans), or updated and replaced (e.g. libraries/mobile libraries).

 ### How the data could be used